Dodgers vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Bogaerts has recorded 35 hits with four doubles, six home runs and 17 walks.
-He has driven in 14 runs with three stolen bases.
+- Xander Bogaerts has 38 hits with six doubles, six home runs, 19 walks and 15 RBI.
+He's also stolen four bases.

 Bogaerts Recent Games